 Earlexia Norwood, M.D., is passionate about her patients living to their fullest potential.
 That is part of the reason she became a family medicine doctor.
 Her desire to help build healthy communities pushes her to educate people on wellness through events, speaking engagements and appearances on radio and television.
 In her multiple leadership positions at Henry Ford Health System, she also mentors other doctors and is an advocate for community health education.
 Throughout her career, Dr. Norwood has received a number of awards and acknowledgements, including HOUR Detroit’s Top Doc recognition multiple times.
 She is also involved in numerous professional associations, organizations and boards.
 If she wasn’t a doctor, Dr. Norwood would still want to help and serve the people as a lawyer or U.S. Senator.

 Bethany Thayer, MS, RDN, is director of the Henry Ford Center for Health Promotion and Disease Prevention.
 Earning a bachelor’s degree in dietetics from Michigan State University and a master’s degree in exercise science from Oakland University (OU), Beth chose her career path because she was always intrigued by the blending of art and science to positively impact health.
 She enjoys communicating with people about healthy living and eating and was a national media spokesperson for the Academy of Nutrition and Dietetics for 9 years.
-Beth is the president of the Michigan Academy of Nutrition and Dietetics, which also named her as the Outstanding Dietitian of the Year in 2012.
+Beth was named as Outstanding Dietitian of the Year by the Michigan Academy of Nutrition and Dietetics in 2012 and served as their president in 2015-2016.
 If she could spend a week anywhere in the world, she would visit the Lake Michigan side of the Leelanau peninsula.